 • You are a card-carrying member of an over-represented group.

-• Just missed the Round 2 deadlines due to circumstances beyond your control, but have your GMAT and a clear idea of where you want to apply and why you want an MBA.
+• You just missed the Round 2 deadlines due to circumstances beyond your control, but have your GMAT and a clear idea of where you want to apply and why you want an MBA.

-• Are a non-traditional applicant or member of an under-represented group or have diversity elements in your profile.
+• You are a non-traditional applicant or member of an under-represented group or have diversity elements in your profile.

-• Prefer to have a slight chance of acceptance over no chance, which is what you will have if you don’t apply.
+• You prefer to have a slight chance of acceptance over no chance, which is what you will have if you don’t apply.

 A third round application has the following advantages over waiting until Round 1 next fall:

 • You have a chance of acceptance this year, even if it isn’t as good as it would be earlier in the application cycle.

 • Some programs give feedback so that you will be better prepared for Round 1 in next year’s application.
 Don’t apply just to obtain feedback, but the opportunity to receive feedback could make applying educational and worthwhile, even if you are rejected.